robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 The previous command will probably show too much information.
-To print only a subset of the parameters the flag `--show-parameters-path 'path'` or `-P` can be used.
+To print only a subset of the parameters the flag `--show-parameters-path 'path'` or `-P 'path'` can be used.
 For example, to see only the `globals` section, one can type:

 ```shell
 rol  --show-parameters-path 'globals'